 Jill is the founder and principal of Real Project Management Services, previously known as JK Consulting.
 With three decades experience as a capital improvement Owner’s representative, Jill successfully manages complex projects to meet stakeholder objectives, controls the scope and budget, and provides timely recommendations to keep a project on schedule.

 Thanks to her experience serving on the Seattle’s Design Review Board from 2010 - 2014, Jill has a strong understanding of the massive development growth the city is experiencing and knows how to successfully work with the community, the City planners, and the DRB to gain support for new construction projects.

 Jill started her development career as an Architect with a Bachelor of Science from MIT and then a Master of Architecture from University of Washington.
 She has continued to stay up to date with CCIM, PMP, USGBC, i-SUSTAIN, and Passive Haus courses and certifications.

-Nate has been working in real estate project development for four years in a Project Management role.
+Nate has been working in real estate project development for six years in a Project Management and Owner's Representative role.
 He maintains a WELL AP certification and is committed to advancing human health and wellness in buildings and communities.

 On our most recent mid-rise apartment projects, Nate has been responsible for the Loan Funding Requests, Change Order Request review, Pay Application and invoice vetting, preparation of Punch Lists, Owner’s Project close out responsibilities, and managing the Seattle City Light Rebate program to obtain payment to the Owner.